allgreed/kasprowicz.pro/content/posts/common-makefile-interface.md

 tags = []
 +++

-> He had eyes all around his head and spoke magic words that could turn the day sky in night sky and night sky into day sky...
+> He had eyes all around his head and spoke magic words that could turn the day sky into night sky and night sky into day sky...

+—  <cite>Seamingly unrelated opening quote</cite>

 ## Rationale